Assessment and Exams

 Learning how to learn is the focus of the teachers in the classrooms.

 The school offers support in preparing for examinations for university entrance.
-These include the IELTS (International English Language Testing System – this is examined outside of the school), the Advanced Subsidiary Level (AS Level) and Advanced Level (A Level) examinations for UK universities.
+These include the Advanced Subsidiary Level (AS Level) and Advanced Level (A Level) examinations for UK universities.
 The AS/A Level exams can generally be used for entrance to universities throughout the world.
-If a student seeks to take another form of qualification or assessment (including developing a portfolio) we can explore possibilities of supporting this, with students taking an active role in directing their studies towards this.
+If a student seeks to take another form of qualification or assessment (including developing a portfolio or taking an IELTS English Language test) we can explore possibilities of supporting this, with students taking an active role in directing their studies towards this.

 As an international school providing a unique international curriculum, Brockwood students apply to university as international students.
-This means that the usual GCSE passes in English and Maths are not required for entry into university.
+This means that the usual GCSE passes in English and Maths for entry into university are usually met through our equivalent courses.
 Occasionally, students may need to prove competence in English by completing the IELTS test, but often the fact that students study in English at Brockwood is sufficient to meet that requirement for entry.
 Along with their A Level examination results and project portfolios, students can request a full official school transcript to support applications to university anywhere in the world.

-Brockwood uses the Cambridge International Examinations (CIE) syllabi for our A Levels.
+Brockwood uses the Cambridge Assessment International Education (CAIE), Oxford, Cambridge and RSA (OCR) and Assessment and Qualifications Alliance (AQA) syllabuses for our A Levels.
 Examinations are offered in the May/June session.
-We will support students who have a strong reason for taking exams in October/November, though this is extremely rare.
 A Level exams are competitive, externally assessed qualifications.
 As such, we feel that students should aim to sit these exams only when they are ready and have the best chance of achieving the grades they are seeking.

 For students to be allowed to take A Levels, they must be 16 at the start of the school year.
 There are two fundamental reasons for this:

-- When students are focussing on A Levels they are significantly limited by the syllabi.
+• When students are focussing on A Levels they are significantly limited by the syllabuses.
 We believe it is important to hold a space for younger students within which they can explore and learn more freely before they are pulled into the examination system.

 Exceptions are made occasionally — most often for students who are native speakers of a language other than English and for whom the A Level in that language may be relatively easy to obtain.